aws/aws-cdk/design/cdk-bootstrap.md

 * An ECR repository that stores the images that are the results of building Docker assets.

-If the `--trust` option has been passed, additionally, we will create the following resources:

 * An IAM role, called the **Publishing role**, that has permissions to write to both the S3 bucket and the ECR repository from above.
-  This role will be assumable by any principal from the account(s) passed by the `--trust` option.
+  This role will be assumable by any principal from the account(s) passed by the `--trust` option, and from any principal in the target environment's account.

 * An IAM role, called the **Deployment Action Role**, that will be assumed when executing the CloudFormation deployment actions (CreateChangeSet and ExecuteChangeSet).
-  It is also assumable by any principal from the account(s) passed by the `--trust` option.
+  It is also assumable by any principal from the account(s) passed by the `--trust` option, and from any principal in the target environment's account.

 * An IAM role, called the **CloudFormation Execution Role**, that will be used to perform the actual CFN stack deployment in the continuous delivery pipeline to this environment.
   It is assumable *only* by the CloudFormation service principal (this is for security reasons, as this role will have, necessarily, very wide permissions).
-  It will not have any inline policies, but will instead have the Managed Policies attached that the user selected when prompted (see above).
+  It will not have any inline policies, but will instead have the Managed Policies attached that the user passed in the `--cloudformation-execution-policies` option.

 #### Physical resource names